What is an editorial calendar? 5 ways of creating the best one

 After deciding what kind of people will be involved, you can choose how much time each person can devote to the content over the set period.

-Now’s the time to align your goals with the work you’re going to be doing.
+Now’s the time to align your goals with the work you will be doing.
 Your goals will play into the content directly you will create, and you won’t be able to streamline the process without it.

 Start by picking your primary goal for the quarter.
-This will shine a light on the topics you should be focusing on, and you can go ahead from there.
-Make sure that the goals you set are realistic enough to achieve within the time frame you’ve set.
+This will illuminate the topics you should focus on, and you can go ahead from there.
+Ensure that your goals are realistic enough to achieve within your time frame.

 3. Specify the details

-Next, you can open up a spreadsheet and start jotting down all the content ideas that come to mind.
-Organizing what you’re writing down under different tags such as ‘author,’ ‘status,’ ‘category,’ ‘publishing date’ etc., will be helpful and keep things sorted out cleanly.
+Next, you can open up a spreadsheet and jot down all the content ideas that come to mind.
+Organizing what you’re writing down under different tags, such as ‘author,’ ‘status,’ ‘category,’ ‘publishing date, ‘ etc., will be helpful and will keep things sorted out cleanly.

 To elaborate, kind of details that need to be added include topics that have been confirmed, which authors are assigned to do what, any questions that have to be addressed to a subject-matter expert or editor, and the answers to those questions.

-By curating your editorial calendar in this manner, you will be able to take your work vision and translate it into reality.
-At the same time, it will allow everyone involved to stay on top of their tasks because they will be sure of what work is expected of them and how much time they have to get it done.
+Curating your editorial calendar in this manner will allow everyone involved to stay on top of their tasks because they will be sure of what work is expected of them and how much time they have to complete it.

 The metrics will allow you to see how effective your editorial calendar has been regarding your marketing strategy.
 This directly correlates to your goals, and you’ll be able to pinpoint exactly which parts of the plan need changes and which are working well.

-Here are some of the essential metrics you should consider when evaluating your marketing success.
+Here are some essential metrics you should consider when evaluating your marketing success.

 Brand awareness